 The economic impact of current and projected academic programming at Lake Michigan College is substantial and critical to the growth of southwest Michigan's regional economy.
-Additionally, see Exhibit 2 - Economic Impact Study.

-• Current and projected programming described in this document is designed to create a workforce prepared to meet the needs of the existing employers as well as to attract new jobs, businesses, and industries to our area.
+Current and projected programming described in this document is designed to create a workforce prepared to meet the needs of the existing employers as well as to attract new jobs, businesses, and industries to our area.
 Studies have repeatedly revealed the availability of an educated workforce as a primary factor in the decisions of employers to create jobs or to relocate and/or expand their business or service organizations.
-Highly qualified graduates in manufacturing, computer information systems, wine and viticulture, hospitality and culinary, and health sciences are critically needed to expand the economic base of southwest Michigan.
+Highly qualified graduates in manufacturing, computer information systems, wine and viticulture, hospitality and culinary, health sciences, and STEM fields are critically needed to expand the economic base of southwest Michigan.

-• Updated science and health sciences labs and facilities, made possible by a federal Title III grant and substantial College capital investments, have provided state-of-the-art science facilities for LMC students over the past five years.
+- Updated science and health sciences labs and facilities, made possible by a federal Title III grant and substantial College capital investments, have provided state-of-theart science facilities for LMC students.
 As a result, the College has seen an increase in the number of STEM majors.
-As the number of students who successfully complete rigorous science and math courses increase, LMC's service region will greatly benefit from a steady stream of qualified and skilled workers able to contribute to needed change processes and emerging technologies.
+As the number of students who successfully complete rigorous science and math courses increase, LMC's service region will greatly benefit from a steady stream of qualified and skilled workers able to contribute to new emerging technologies. - New advanced manufacturing technology facilities support programs in Advanced

-New advanced manufacturing technology facilities support the programs in Advanced Manufacturing and Engineering Technology.
+Manufacturing and Engineering Technology.
 Manufacturing growth has been identified as one of the key factors to economic recovery in Michigan.
-Creation of well-equipped and safe learning environments for students engaged in these programs is necessary to support manufacturing growth in our region.
+Creation of well-equipped and safe learning environments for students engaged in these programs supports manufacturing growth in our region.